will4skill/algo-review/README.md

 [[], [1], [2], [], [], []] #=> [null, null, null, 1, 1, false]
 ```

 **Hint:** Use and input stack and and output stack.
 Push to input stack.
-Pop for output stack.
+Pop from output stack.
 Empty checks both stacks, and peek returns the end of the output stack after moving all elements to it from input stack

 ```python3
 class Queue: